zion-off/twitter-client-demo/README.md

 `postTweets` function.
 Finally, it writes these logs to a file before exiting.

-### `getRecentTweets` function
+### `Twitter` class

-It makes a NetworkRequest to the server to get the 5 most recent tweets.
+Methods: `getRecentTweets`, which makes a NetworkRequest to the server to get the 5 most recent tweets, and `postTweets`, which calls the `generator` method to genrate and post 10 tweets every minute using the `pyjokes` package.

-### `postTweets` function

-The `postTweets` function posts 10 tweets every minute using the `pyjokes` package.
 It also keeps a set to store used jokes, so the same joke is not repeated.

 ### `Authenticate` class

-Variables: `access_token`, `refresh_token`
+Variables: `access_token`, `refresh_token`, `currentUser`

-The `Authenticate` should have two methods: `register` and `login`.
+The `Authenticate` has two methods, `register` and `login`, that perform their namesake tasks.

 ### `reauthenticate` decorator

-The `reaunthenticate` decorator wraps each NetworkRequest method.
+The `reaunthenticate` decorator wraps each `Twitter` method.
 If access_token is expired (response is 401), it will use the refresh token to get a new access token, and then rerun the function.
 If retry returns 401, exit with an appropriate message.